serp-spider/documentation/docs/search-engine/google/parse-page.md

     }
 ```

-From the **resultSet** you can also access all the results matching the given type:
+From the **resultSet** you can also access all the results matching one of the given type:

 ```php
     // Get all the results that are either classical or image_group